 But more than the bucks they’re making, bail bond companies provide a lending hand to defendants and their families when all hope seems lost.
 Not everyone has twenty thousand or fifty thousand in cash readily available for emergencies such as this.
-Bail bonds companies make it possible for a suspect to return to the community until his trial starts.
+Bail bond companies make it possible for a suspect to return to the community until his trial starts.

 Exactly how does it work?

 If you break it down into its simplest form, the bail-bond business is simple.
-Someone gets arrested for a crime and a judge usually allows them to be released before their court date provided they pay an amount of money (the “bail”).
+Someone gets arrested for a crime, and a judge usually allows them to be released before their court date, provided they pay an amount of money (the “bail”).
 This is to provide the court with assurance that the defendant will come back when he’s supposed to.
 The money will be returned to you when you show up at court for your hearing, but if you don’t, the money will be forfeited.

 When the defendant doesn’t have access to that amount of money, they seek the help of a bondsman.

-What are the differen types of bonds?
+What are the different types of bonds?

-Bail bonds, which are issued by a judge can be classified into three groups.
+Bail bonds, which are issued by a judge, can be classified into three groups.

 Cash bonds need to be paid upfront and have proven to be the most effective in convincing defendants to make a court appearance.
-At the end of the trial, the defendant gets most of his money back, minus court costs.
+At the end of the trial, the defendant got most of his money back, minus court costs.

 With surety bonds, the defendant does not have to come up with the cash himself in order to cover the entire bail bond.
 He simply pays a percentage of the entire amount (usually 10%) to the bail bonds company up front, who then puts up the total bail amount to secure the defendant’s release.
 This 10% fee is non-refundable once the bail has been posted.